We can help you get settled back at home after a stay in hospital.

 Integrated with our Community Connectors programme

 Often, we find that a lack of a support network means patients are lonely or isolated, and need longer term support.
-Our home from Hospital service is integrated with our befriending service (NHS Community Connectors for people aged 65+) to connect older people to a befriender who will call or visit depending on the patient's preference.
+Our home from Hospital service is integrated with our befriending service, Community Connectors to connect older people to a befriender who will call or visit depending on the patient's preference.

 The service works to build emotional wellbeing, with a long-term goal of boosting social confidence by connecting older people to local social activities, so they can reconnect with their community and begin rebuilding a support network.